 Payday loan interest rates are notoriously high, often reaching triple-digit annual percentage rates (APRs).
 This is mostly because lenders take on risk by offering loans to individuals with poor credit or unstable financial situations.
 If borrowers don’t pay back within the short loan term, they have to pay high interest to make up for it.

 APRs for payday loans vary widely depending on state regulations and the specific lender, but they typically range from 300% to 500% — or even higher.
-To put those numbers into perspective, the average loan APR is about 12%.
+To put those numbers into perspective,

 These high interest rates mean you pay back significantly more than you originally borrowed, especially if you roll over the loan or take out many at once.
 Additionally, payday loans often come with additional fees, such as origination fees or late payment penalties, that further add to the cost.